 - Eat this: Moules and Frites.
 Mussels and chips is great with a glass of one of Belgium's famous Trappist beers.

 - Buy this: Beer.
-Head to Delirium Cafe-it holds the Guinnes World Record for most beers in a bar-sample their offerings and take home one or two bottles of your favourites.
+Head to Delirium Cafe-it holds the Guinnes World Record for most beers in a bar-sample their offerings and take home one or two bottles of your favorites.

 - When is open: 29 Nov-5th Jan.

 Other great Christmas markets in Belgium are Grote Markt in Antwerp and Bruges Christmas Market.
 The city of Bruges features spectacular medieval architecture, and its Christmas Market is famous for the erected in the Markt ice rink.
-Kids love the Snow & Ice Sculpture Festival, a five minute walk from Christmas Market.
+Kids love the Snow and Ice Sculpture Festival, a 5-minute walk from Christmas Market.

 Located on Vorosmarty Square in Pest district of Budapest, city's Christmas fair is great to experience traditional food of Hungary, live music and folk dances.
 The variety of hot drinks include hot chocolate punch and spicy hot apple juice, as well as the chance to try baked goods, like strudels, toki pompos (dough, oven-baked) and langos (fried bread with different toppings).
 This market has around 150 stalls, plenty of local culture and art, including puppet theatres.
 All products sold on Vorosmarty Square are traditionally handmade, with a guarantee by professional jury.

 - Best for: Culture.
 Puppet shows,traditional music and folk dancing,all within the surrounds of Budapest's gorgeous baroque and neoclassical architecture.